Title: Preacher, Chaplain of the House and Senate, writer, editor

 Thomas H. Stockton was born in Mt.
-Holly, NJ, on June 4, 1808.
+Holly, New Jersey on June 4, 1808.
 He was the first of six children born to William Smith Stockton and Elizabeth Sophia Hewlings.
 William Stockton was an author, editor and publisher.
 He founded and edited The Wesleyan Repository, a periodical, as well as authoring many newspaper and magazine articles related to church government, reform, and philanthropy.
-He was a staunch advocate of the temperance movement, opposed slavery and, while in service as superintendent of Philadelphia alms houses, worked to abolish much of the inhumanity and abuses that were common to such places.
+He was a staunch advocate of the temperance movement, opposed slavery, and as superintendent of Philadelphia alms houses, he worked to abolish much of the inhumanity and abuses that were common to such places.

 Thomas was raised in a refined Christian home, attending the best private schools.
 Although physically frail, intellectually he was strong and scholarly.
 At age 18, he lost his mother which, by all accounts, was a turning point in his life.
 Soon after her death he was admitted to membership in St. George’s Methodist Episcopal Church in Philadelphia.
 In later years, he would refer to his mother’s death as the most memorable event of his life.
 Thomas pursued a variety of occupations.
 He worked setting type in a printer’s office until his physical infirmity forced him to give it up.
 He then began studying medicine at Jefferson College, but soon abandoned that as well.